Google chief Eric Schmidt downplays wi-fi privacy row

 He admitted the incident had done more harm to the firm's reputation than any single person.

 In addition, he said, it was "highly unlikely" that any of the collected information was "useful" and that there appeared to "have been no use of that data"

 "No one has taken it, done anything with it.
 It has not been given to anyone," he said.

-Google co-founder Larry Page said that it was important to distinguish between "worry versus harm" when it came to privacy online.'No excuse'
+Google co-founder Larry Page said that it was important to distinguish between "worry versus harm" when it came to privacy online.

 Last week, the search firm openly admitted that it had collected information people had sent over unencrypted wi-fi networks for the last three years.